Learn about payments and the payment facilitator model from our team of experts

 Believe it or not, the environment within which those systems operate is often just as important as the applications themselves.

-Most major credit card processors for payment facilitators require a yearly QSA assessment to ensure that the PFs are maintaining their PCI compliance.
-This yearly assessment allows PFs to make sure their ever-changing business is keeping up with compliance needs, a needed step to minimize risk as a payment facilitator.
+The sponsor or processor for payment facilitators require that Payfacs maintain PCI DSS compliance.
+That may include an assessment from a QSA firm, or it may only require they complete a questionnaire and self-attestation.
+This yearly assessment allows Payfacs to make sure their ever-changing business is keeping up with compliance needs, a needed step to minimize risk as a payment facilitator.

 There are several security and compliance companies registered through the PCI SSC (Security Standards Council) that can pair you with a QSA that’s right for you.
 You can also find a list of approved companies here.

-When it comes to PCI risk and the PF landscape, it’s ultimately dictated by the amount of vigilance you employ around your submerchants.
+When it comes to PCI risk and the Payfac landscape, it’s ultimately dictated by the amount of vigilance you employ around your submerchants.

 The payment facilitator model is increasingly gaining in popularity and becoming a disruptor in the payments space.
 This means there is a lot of buzz and news coming out around this topic.
 Just as more and more people in the software and payments industry are learning about the model, more and more bad actors are learning about it as well and strategizing how to take advantage.